datachefs/cdv-notes/pages/how/iteration/iteration.md

 Including rural groups and rural issues (e.g., public utilities and rural electric co-ops)

 at each stage, set expectations _low_ — don’t set myself up (eg, w proof of concepts)

+## Planting Seeds

+It's possible that the need for creative data visualization is small.
+That's okay.
+Maybe it opens the door to rethinking tools for cutting data

+Or communities, techies sweating together

+Or automating Si boring organizing office work

+Like the best startups, we don't have to know (the best version of MVP's)

+Or maybe it creates five times as many people who understand budget battles, so more organizers

+Maybe it'll be like citizenship schools: the leaders it develops are more important